The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Introduction

-Observational evidence of the existence of tidal tails around globular clusters dates back some 30 years, when first works \citep[see, for example, ][]{grillmair95, leon00} started highlighting the existence of tidal features around some Galactic globular clusters.
+Observational evidence of the existence of tidal tails around GCs dates back some 30 years, when the first works \citep[see, for example, ][]{grillmair95, leon00} started highlighting the existence of tidal features around some Galactic GCs.
 The discovery of extended tidal tails around the halo cluster Palomar 5 \citep{odenkirchen01, odenkirchen03} dates from this period and has arguably remained probably the most spectacular result of the existence of streams around such objects.
 Because of its characteristics, Palomar~5 is considered to be a cluster in the process of dissolution, and one that will probably not survive the next passage through the Galactic disc \citep[][]{dehnen2004}.
-Many other discoveries of streams around globular clusters followed \citep[see, for example, ][]{belokurov06, chun10, sollima11, sollima12} and were boosted by the release of the Gaia catalogues \citep{gaia16, gaia18, gaiaEDR3, gaiadr3}, which made it possible to discover many new stellar streams, some of which associated to known globular clusters, and to confirm/extend the study of already known ones \citep[see, for example,][]{navarrete17, malhan18a, malhan18b, ibata19a, ibata19b, ibata21, piatti18, piatti21b, piatti21a, thomas20, boldrini21}.
-Despite the Gaia data available for the whole sky, however, the streams discovered so far are mostly confined to absolute latitudes $|b| \gtrsim 15$~deg where the field density is significantly lower than in the bulge, disc and innermost halo regions, those regions being particularly inconvenient for the search of streams also due to dust obscuration.
-However, a large number of globular cluster streams are predicted also there, even if their morphology is expected to be more complex than that of streams emanating from halo clusters \citep{ferrone2023, pearson2024, grondin2024}.\\
+Many other discoveries of streams around GCs followed \citep[see, for example, ][]{belokurov06, chun10, sollima11, sollima12} and were boosted by the release of the \emph{Gaia} catalogues \citep{gaia16, gaia18, gaiaEDR3, gaiadr3}, which made it possible to discover many new stellar streams, some of which associated with known GCs, and to confirm and extend the study of already known ones \citep[see, for example,][]{navarrete17, malhan18a, malhan18b, ibata19a, ibata19b, ibata21, piatti18, piatti21b, piatti21a, thomas20, boldrini21}.
+Despite the \emph{Gaia} data being available for the whole sky, however, the streams discovered so far are mostly confined to absolute latitudes $|b| \gtrsim 15$~deg where the field density is significantly lower than in the bulge, disc, and innermost halo regions, with those regions being particularly inconvenient for the search of streams also due to dust obscuration.
+However, a large number of GC streams are also predicted there, even if their morphology is expected to be more complex than that of streams emanating from halo clusters \citep{ferrone2023, pearson2024, grondin2024}.\\